varchar-io/nebula/dev.md

 - "brew install folly" should just work for MacOS
 - If you don't have brew on your mac, install it from here https://brew.sh/

+On linux - which makes folly dependency consistent
+- Now we have linuxbrew - https://docs.brew.sh/Homebrew-on-Linux

 ### Use clang-format

 - VS Code is the default IDE which has extension for clang-format to format our code